ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 ea - insert (append) at the end of the word
 K - open man page for word under the cursor
 Q - enter ex mode
-q: - enter command mode insert/edit mode (like C-F in cmd) q? - same as q: q/ - same as q: q/ - see prev searches gq - format text over motion
-C-Z - suspend process
+q: - enter command mode window for history of command mode commands q/ - enter command mode window editor for history of searches q? -  like q/ but reverse direction like the ? normal command C-Z - suspend process
 C-K - enter digraph
 C-L - clear and redraw screen